Umuzi-org/tech-department/content/projects/kotlin/project-7/gridlayout-and-recyclerview/_index.md

 ### Task: Implement GridLayout

 In this task, you take the RecyclerView that you finished in the last exercise and update it to display data using a GridLayoutManager.
-You can continue using the sleep-tracker app from the previous codelab, or you can download the RecyclerViewGridLayout-Starter app from GitHub.
+You can continue using the sleep-tracker app from the previous project, or you can download the RecyclerViewGridLayout-Starter app from GitHub.

 ### Step 1: Change the LayoutManager
-- If needed, download the RecyclerViewGridLayout-Starter app for this codelab from GitHub and open the project in Android Studio.
+- If needed, download the RecyclerViewGridLayout-Starter app for this project from GitHub and open the project in Android Studio.
 - Open the fragment_sleep_tracker.xml layout file.
 - Remove the layout manager from the sleep_list RecyclerView definition.